Bkeefe901/CapstoneFE/README.md

 - Figure out how to set default for PlantInput date to date.now when submitting form, if they werent changed
 - Test to see if adding multiple new userPlants, and not always choosing the date options if the newer plants added inherit old options (because stored in state from previous selections)
 - Want to fix the plant search so that if any plant items have names that are close or have that string within the name it will return them in the search list
+- Look into mobile alerts for watering/feeding of userplants (Twilio)